jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-001.md

-{{< n n="Here we replace 'striated particles' with 'virtual photons' in order to match modern Physics and make it easier to understand" >}}
+{{< n n="We replace 'striated particles' with 'virtual photons' in order to match modern Physics and make it easier to understand" >}}

 #### 2. How the Earth was Created